astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 #### [media/com_foos/joomla.asset.json](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-a0586cff274e553e62750bbea954e91d)

-We use the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets) again.
+We use the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets).
 This time we add our own webasset.
 If you don't include it correctly, you will get the following error when you select a foo item for the menu item: `There is no "com_foos.admin-foos-modal" asset of a "script" type in the registry.`.

+> Because of the newly added file `joomla.asset.json` it is necessary that we reinstall the extension.
+We have used other files so far without a new installation in Joomla.
+This does not work with the file `joomla.asset.json`.
+This file has to be registered once during an installation.
+Furthermore, changes can be made in it.
+These are recognised without a new installation.

 [media/com_foos/joomla.asset.json](https://github.com/astridx/boilerplate/blob/d628be528023c0b5ff1dba70ef9a07c722bb2cb9/src/media/com_foos/joomla.asset.json)